 Video games are an inexpensive hobby; you can play on your computer, tablet or mobile device.

 Gardening will depend on whether you have space in your backyard to start a garden.
 If you do, a botanical garden or a kitchen garden will come in as a great hobby.
 This is not an inexpensive hobby though.
 It will need lots of resources in terms of time and money.

 A botanical garden is a collection of different plants labeled with their scientific names.
 This will need you to go collecting plants, researching their English and botanical names, planting them and tending them all day.
-You have to have love for Mother Nature.
+You have to have a love for Mother Nature.
 But, your efforts will not go unrewarded.
 You will give your visitors tours of your garden.
 It can also be a great place to read or do your art.

-A kitchen garden, on the other hand, is a simple garden where you grow kitchen supplies including onions, tomatoes, chilli and greens.
+A kitchen garden, on the other hand, is a simple garden where you grow kitchen supplies including onions, tomatoes, chili, and greens.
 Having a small kitchen garden can even reduce the amount of grocery shopping you have to do.
-Plus, you can sell the surplus to your neighbors or at a farmer's market.
+Plus, you can sell the surplus to your neighbors or at a farmer’s market.

 Golfing has to be on the list.
 It is one of the most favorite sports of many seniors.
-When you play golf, you increase your flexibility, and enhance your motion, strength and balance.
+When you play golf, you increase your flexibility and enhance your motion, strength and balance.
 Plus, if you really enjoy the game, it offers you a way to stay happy.
-While golfing, you will meet other golfers, some who are seniors and golfing for hobby.
+While golfing, you will meet other golfers, some who are seniors and golfing for a hobby.
 This is why golfing is referred to as a social game.